xdobry/rdfglance/Readme.md

 ## Contributing

 We welcome contributions from the community.
-If you would like to contribute to RDFGlance, please fork the repository and submit a pull request.
+If you would like to contribute to **RDFGlance**, please fork the repository and submit a pull request.
 Make sure to follow the contribution guidelines outlined in the repository.
 You can also create [github issue](https://github.com/xdobry/rdfglance/issues)

 ## License

-RDFGlance is licensed under the GPL License.
+**RDFGlance** is licensed under the GPL License.
 See the `LICENSE` file for more details.